-Eidfjordvatnet Old Road is a unique piece of engineering
+Riksvegen Old Road is a unique piece of engineering along Eidfjord Lake

-Tucked away on the western part of the country, the old road is totally paved but closed to vehicles.
+Tucked away on the western part of the country, in the municipality of Eidfjord, the Riksvegen old road is totally paved but closed to vehicles.
 Only bicycles and pedestrian are allowed.
 This famous road is a unique piece of engineering.
 Along the way you’ll enjoy stunning views of the Eidfjordvatnet (Eidfjord Lake).

 The old road is 2.3 km (1.42 miles) long running along the western shore of the lake.
 It includes a tunnel opened by King Oscar II, once used by motor vehicles.
 High risk of rock slides.
 The old road beside Eidfjord Lake was bypassed by the Eidfjordtunnelen, a tunnel part of the Norwegian National Road 7 (Rv7).
 The new road is wider and has many more tunnels to replace the narrow, old road and all its turns.

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.